SACoronavirus Resource and News Portal

 Arrow Root - Maranta arundinacea

 Arrowroot is used as a nutritional food for infants and for people recovering from illness.
-It is also used for stomach and intestinal disorders like diarrhea.

-• and ‘flu.
+• cognitive function and memory

 Also for: